farshidtz/dht-mqtt/README.md

 # DHT-MQTT
-Read humidity and temperature measurements from an DHT11/DHT22/AM2302 sensor and publish them to an MQTT broker.
+Read humidity and temperature measurements from a DHT11/DHT22 sensor connected to a Raspberry Pi and publish them to an MQTT broker.

+It also supports the AM2302 sensor, which is the wired version of DHT22.

 ## Run as a service
 ### Install